Ilie Bărbulescu (linguist): Early decades

 Following administrative procedures, Bărbulescu was named substitute professor in the new department as of October 1905.
 His courses, noted for their systematic approach and clarity, focused on Old East Slavic and the history of Medieval Bulgarian literature and Russian literature.
 He also lectured on the past and present culture of the Slavic peoples, the origin and geographic distribution of their languages.
 On this basis, he took a Serbophile position on the issue of Greater Bulgaria, arguing that Macedonians were the same as Serbs.
-In his 1905 brochure, Românii față de sârbi și bulgari, mai ales cu privire la chestie macedo-română ("The Romanians vis-à-vis the Serbs and Bulgarians, with Special Reference to the Macedo-Romanian Issue"), he suggested that Bulgarian propaganda was working "shrewdly" against the Kingdom of Serbia—Bulgaria, he assessed, made claims that did not hold true, and confounded Westerners regarding the opportunistic nature of her intentions in Macedonia.
+In his 1905 brochure, Românii față de sârbi și Bulgari, mai ales cu privire la chestie macedo-română ("The Romanians vis-à-vis the Serbs and Bulgarians, with Special Reference to the Macedo-Romanian Issue"), he suggested that Bulgarian propaganda was working "shrewdly" against the Kingdom of Serbia—Bulgaria, he assessed, made claims that did not hold, and confounded Westerners regarding the opportunistic nature of her intentions in Macedonia.

 Bărbulescu rose to full professor in November 1909, the first such professor of Slavistics at Iași.
 He taught in the department, part of the literature faculty, for the remainder of his career.
 In 1908, he was elected a corresponding member of the Romanian Academy.
 He had been given honorary membership in the Hellenic-Latin Society of Rome (1902), and was also enlisted by Serbia's Press Association (1909).
 In 1914, he became a corresponding member of the Royal Serbian Academy.
-The invitation to join, signed by Stojan Novaković, Ljubomir Stojanović and Aleksandar Belić, was sent to him and to Bogdan in January, with the stipulation that they return an autobiography.
+The invitation to join, signed by Stojan Novaković, Ljubomir Stojanović and Aleksandar Belić, was sent to him and Bogdan in January, with the stipulation that they return an autobiography.
 Bărbulescu quickly did so, while Bogdan delayed until the outbreak of World War I intervened.